Extra automorphisms of cyclic orbifolds of lattice vertex operator algebras: Case (I): for some and

-\section{Extra automorphisms of cyclic orbifolds of lattice VOAs}
+\subsection{Extra automorphisms of cyclic orbifolds of lattice VOAs}

-Let $L$ be an even lattice constructed by Construction B from a subgroup of $\bigoplus_{i=1}^t\Z_{k_i}$ as in \eqref{Eq:ConstB} and let $g=g_{\Delta,e}$ be a fixed-point free isometry as in \eqref{Eq:gre}.
-In this section, we prove that the cyclic orbifold $V_L^{\hat{g}}$ has an extra automorphism.
-Remark that $L$ is not necessarily rootless throughout this section.
+In this subsection, we prove that the cyclic orbifold $V_L^{\hat{g}}$ has extra automorphisms if the even lattice $L$ can be constructed by Construction B from a subgroup of $\bigoplus_{i=1}^t\Z_{k_i}$ as in \eqref{Eq:ConstB} and $g=g_{\Delta,e}$ is a fixed-point free isometry as in \eqref{Eq:gre}.
+Notice that $L$ is not necessarily rootless and that $|g|$ is not necessarily a prime throughout this subsection.

-\subsection{Inner automorphisms of the simple Lie algebra of type $A_{k-1}$}
+\subsubsection{Inner automorphisms of the simple Lie algebra of type $A_{k-1}$}

 Let $k\in\Z_{\ge2}$ and let $\g$ be a simple Lie algebra of type $A_{k-1}$ over $\C$.
 In this subsection, we discuss three inner automorphisms of $\g$ of finite order.
 The following is a standard model for $\g$: